-KIT mutations have been linked to gastrointestinal stromal tumors (GISTs), testicular seminoma, mast cell disease, melanoma, and acute myelogenous leukemia (AML).
+KIT mutations have been linked to gastrointestinal stromal tumors (GISTs), testicular seminoma, mast cell disease, melanoma, and acute myeloid leukemia (AML).

 In healthy cells, the protein that KIT encodes serves as a bouncer, letting certain molecules into the cell that tell the cell to divide.
 When mutated, the KIT protein can let in too many messengers, leading to unchecked cell growth.

 There are therapies in clinical trials to treat conditions associated with KIT mutations.
-These include drugs called tyrosine kinase inhibitors, which targets hyperactive KIT proteins in cancer.
+These include drugs called tyrosine kinase inhibitors, which target hyperactive KIT proteins in cancer.